litmus-tests/litmus-tests-riscv/README.md

 Here we assume the litmus-tests-riscv repository is checked out on a host machine that has the diy tool suite, make and gcc, that can cross-compile for RISC-V, installed.
+On Ubuntu you can get gcc that is configured to cross-compile for RISC-V like this `sudo apt install gcc-riscv64-linux-gnu` and using `GCC=riscv64-linux-gnu-gcc` as explained below.

 To generate the C program and build it do
 `make hw-tests CORES=<n> [GCC=<gcc>] [-j <m>]`
 where `<n>`, `<gcc>` and `<m>` are as in the previous sections.
-Note that `<gcc>` should cross-compile for RISC-V.  This will produce the directory hw-tests with two files, run.exe and run.sh.
+Note that `<gcc>` should cross-compile for RISC-V.  If you installed the Ubuntu package gcc-riscv64-linux-gnu this will be `riscv64-linux-gnu-gcc`.
+This will produce the directory hw-tests with two files, run.exe and run.sh.
 Copy those files to the target machine, and run run.sh (on the target machine) **(NOTE: run.sh will probably take a few days to complete)**.
 When the tests are finished run.sh will touch the file "done".
 Copy all the `run.*.log` files back to the host, to the directory hw-tests, and do (on the host) `make merge-hw-tests`.

 Comparing hardware results with the models
 ------------------------------------------
+After completing the instructions above you can compare the results with the models.
+But you do not have to wait for all the tests to complete.
+In the second and third scenarios above simply carry on with the instructions while `run.sh` is still running (i.e., copy whatever `run.*.log` files exist and run `make merge-hw-tests` as instructed above).
+In the first scenario just run `make merge-hw-tests` (while `make run-hw-tests` is still running).

 To compare the hardware results with the Flat model do `make compare-hw-flat`, and to compare with the Herd model do `make compare-hw-herd`.
 This will show you the output of mcompare, from the diy tool suite, running on the hardware results (left) and model results (right).

 If you see at the end of the output the line "!!!
 Warning negative differences in: [...]", the hardware has exhibited some behaviour that